scottdware/npp-syntax/README.md

-# npp-custom-lang
+# npp-syntax

-This repo has all of my custom language definitions for Notepad++.
+This repo has all of my custom language definitions (syntax) for Notepad++.
 Normal and Obsidian themes are available.

 * Go
 * Junos SLAX